2 Rocky Mount police officers who were in Capitol during riot face federal charges

 In interviews with The Roanoke Times, Robertson has maintained he and Fracker did nothing illegal.

-According to Robertson, Capitol Police allowed him and Fracker into the building, served bottled water and told them to stay within cordoned areas, which they did.
+According to Robertson, Capitol Police allowed the two men into the building, served them bottled water and told them to stay within cordoned areas, which they did.
 He said he and Fracker neither saw nor participated in any violence.

-In one comment included as evidence in the warrant, Robertson wrote that he was “f------ PROUD” of the photo.
+In one comment included as evidence in the complaint, Robertson wrote that he was “f——— PROUD” of the photo.
 “If you are too much of a coward to risk arrest, being fired, and actual gunfire to secure your rights, you have no words to speak I value.”

 “Sorry I hate freedom?”
 Fracker wrote in a Facebook comment about the photo, also included in evidence.
 “Not that I did anything illegal.”